-- Alfriston School official social media channels are: - o Facebook. - The official use of social media sites only takes place with clear educational or community engagement objectives, with specific intended outcomes. - The official use of social media as a communication tool has been formally risk assessed and approved by the headteacher. - The Bursar is the only member of staff with access to the account. - Official social media channels have been set up as distinct and dedicated social media sites or accounts for educational or engagement purposes only. - Staff use setting provided email addresses to register for and manage any official social media channels. - Official social media sites are suitably protected. - Official social media use will be conducted in line with existing policies, including: data protection and child protection. - All communication on official social media platforms will be clear, transparent and open to scrutiny.
+- Alfriston School official social media channels are: - Facebook and Twitter. - The official use of social media sites only takes place with clear educational or community engagement objectives, with specific intended outcomes. - The official use of social media as a communication tool has been formally risk assessed and approved by the Headteacher. - Leadership staff have access to account information and login details for our social media channels, in case of emergency, such as staff absence. - Official social media channels have been set up as distinct and dedicated social media sites or accounts for educational or engagement purposes only. - Staff use setting provided email addresses to register for and manage any official social media channels. - Official social media sites are suitably protected and, where possible, linked to our website. - Public communications on behalf of the setting will, where appropriate and possible, be read and agreed by at least one other colleague. - Official social media use will be conducted in line with existing policies, including: antibullying, image/camera use, data protection, confidentiality and child protection. - All communication on official social media platforms will be clear, transparent and open to scrutiny. - Parents/carers and pupils will be informed of any official social media use, along with expectations for safe use and action taken to safeguard the community. - Only social media tools, Facebook and Twitter which have been risk assessed and approved as suitable for educational purposes will be used.

-- Parents/carers and learners will be informed of any official social media use, along with expectations for safe use and action taken to safeguard the community. - Only social media tools (facebook) which have been risk assessed and approved as suitable for educational purposes will be used. - We will ensure that any official social media use does not exclude members of the community who are unable or unwilling to use social media channels.
+- Any official social media activity involving pupils will be moderated. - Parents and carers will be informed of any official social media use with pupils; written parental consent will be obtained, as required. - We will ensure that any official social media use does not exclude members of the community who are unable or unwilling to use social media channels.